konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 ]
 ```

-**sections.json5** - Contains information of each section in the document (for example, their ids and templates).
+**sections.json5** - Contains information of each section in the document (for example, their ids and label sets).

 ```
 [